 Gutters get blocked with leaves and debris washed down from the roof.
 When faced with heavy rain and melted snow, they can begin to overflow, so it’s a good idea to get them cleaned out.
 It’s also a good idea to get the joints checked at the same time, as these too can be a source of leaks.

 If it’s leaves that are responsible for blocking your gutters, then it may be time to take a look at any trees around your property and see if they need to be cut back away from walls and roofs.

 Your home can lose up to a quarter of its heat through the roof, so ensuring you have proper loft insulation is a must.
 It won’t only keep you warm: it will help cut your energy bills.
 You might benefit from cavity wall insulation too, but be sure to check that your property is suitable - those in coastal and other exposed areas, for example, may not be.

-You also need to lag your pipes to prevent them from freezing; this also helps prevent heat being lost from hot water pipes.
+You also need to lag your pipes to prevent them from freezing; this also helps prevent heat from being lost from hot water pipes.

-The wind-driven rains of winter can lead to problems with water penetration if your brickwork or external wall coating are damaged.
+The wind-driven rains of winter can lead to problems with water penetration if your brickwork or external wall coating is damaged.
 Getting your gutters fixed can help prevent water spilling down walls, but if you have a problem with damp walls, you might want to look at something like a waterproof render to protect your property.

 Check the Heating